rrw-zilliqa/dev-portal-2/zq2/docs/nodes/checkpoint.md

     --data '{"method":"eth_getBlockByNumber","params":["0xBB8",false],"id":1,"jsonrpc":"2.0"}' \
     | grep -o '"hash":"[^"]*"' | awk -F':' '{print $2}' | tr -d '"'
     ```
-  Alternatively, you can retrieve the block hash directly from the
+  Alternatively, you can retrieve the block hash directly from the public explorer of your chosen network by searching for the block number.
-  public explorer of your chosen network by searching for the block number.
+  Refer to [block explorers](../endpoints.md#block-explorer) section for public explorer.
   By this stage, your checkpoints configuration should be set up in the `zq2-prototestnet.toml` or `zq2-protomainnet.toml` file.

 4. **Launch the node**